OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.1_draft_EN.md

 * PackageLicenseDeclared: mandatory in SPDX 2.2
 * PackageCopyrightText: mandatory in SPDX

-One of the two attributes PackageChecksum or PackageVerificationCode is MANDATORY: recommended by “NTIA SBOM Minimum elements”
+One of the two attributes PackageChecksum or PackageVerificationCode is RECOMMENDED: recommended by “NTIA SBOM Minimum elements”

 A package SHOULD be identified by a Package URL (PURL).